You must have heard of “VPN”. You might even be using one right now and want to brag about how it keeps your network “secure” as if you knew better.

 - Building your own VPN server is best, but using a third-party service is OK when that’s an easy option.

-- A VPN only makes things worse when you’re already using a safe network
+- A VPN only makes things worse when you’re already using a safe network.

 The most important takeaway is that VPN is not synonymous with security or privacy, and using one willy-nilly can have adverse effects on these fronts.
+I speak from experience.
+I travel a lot and generally only use VPN once or twice a year, not because I have no or limited access to this type of connection.

 Hello,